NorthernMan54/homebridge-mcuiot/README.md

 configured as remote sensor module.
 Supported sensor's include DHT22, BME280 and YL-69 Soil Moisture Sensor.
 Included is also monitoring of a garage door position sensor.
 Also supports auto device discovery using mDNS, removing the need to manage devices via the config.json file.
-Historical display of temperature data is available via the Eve app.
+Historical display of temperature data is available via HomeKit apps thats support graphing.

 Full build instructions are included in my instructable http://www.instructables.com/id/Homebridge-MCU-IOT/